picoruby/picoruby/README.md

 - bin/picoruby
   - `bin/picoruby source.rb` executes Ruby just like normal `ruby` command
   - You can also do like `bin/picoruby -e 'puts "Hello World!"'`
-- bin/picoirb
-  - A REPL implementation like irb and mirb

 ### `--verbose` option